madmachineio/docs/docs/tutorials/general/simpleio/button-control-led.md

 # Button control LED

 In this example, you will use a pushbutton to control the LED.
 The input signal will change as you press the button.
 Thus, you can set LED states according to input states.
+When you press the button, the LED turns on.
+When you release it, the LED turns off.

 ## What you need